ONSdigital/design/content.md

 # Content

 ## Style.ONS
-- Style.ONS is a style guide that covers the elements of writing about statistic
+- Style.ONS is a style guide that covers the elements of writing about statistics
 - http://style.ons.gov.uk/

 ## Title tag